-Where appropriate, LDs, LCs and performance protection have also been used to protect Nalcor as to help Nalcor achieve their development schedule.
+Where appropriate, liquidated damages, letters of credit, and performance protection have also been used to protect Nalcor as well as bonus provisions for at least one major contract (CH0007) to help Nalcor achieve their development schedule.

-5.3 DRAWDOWN SCHEDULES
+5.4 DRAWDOWN SCHEDULES

-In order to opine on the reasonableness of the drawdown schedules for each of the contracts that MWH is required to review and comment on, we have prepared Table 5-10 wherein we have summarized our findings for each of the contracts.
+In order to opine on the reasonableness of the drawdown schedules for each of the contracts that MWH is required to review and comment on, we have prepared Table 5-7 wherein we have summarized our findings for each of the contracts.
 We note that even where we believe we have observed some payments in favor of the contractor or vendor, since the payment schedule was considered among many items in the consideration and award of the contract, other issues may override any unbalance we may observe.

-Table 5-10
+Table 5-7

 PAYMENT SCHEDULES FOR CONTRACTS REVIEWED

 BY THE INDEPENDENT ENGINEER

-PROJECT CONTRACT NUMBER PAYMENT SCHEDULE PAYMENT SCHEDULE REMARKS/COMMENTS
+PROJECT CONTRACT NUMBER PAYMENT SCHEDULE REMARKS/COMMENTS

 NORMAL EXPECTED UNUSUAL

 MF CH0030 Normal Satisfactory

 CH0006 Normal Satisfactory

 CH0007 Awaiting contract award and payment schedule

-SOBI LC-SB-003 Unknown Under review
+SOBI LC-SB-003 Unknown Satisfactory

 To allow a more easy comparison to determine if the drawdown payment schedule is normal or unusual, we have plotted each of the schedules we have been asked to review where information is available.
-A composite plot is given in Figure 5-2 below for contract CH0006, contract LC-SB-003, and contract CH0030, which has three currencies to consider.
+A composite plot is given in Figure 5-2 below for Contract CH0006, Contract LC-SB-003, and Contract CH0030, which has three currencies to consider.
 The plots indicate no unusual issues with drawdown payments.